red-green-coding/red-green-coding.github.io/_drafts/springboot-cpu.md

 }
 {% endapex %}

 However, the impact is more noticeable when we look at latency.
 The latency values for direct executions are worse than those observed in the Tomcat stack.
-We interpret this as the combined cost of frequent context switches and the added latency from performing work on the event loop of the reactive stack.
-A key takeaway/reminder here: Avoid performing I/O or long calculations on the event loop.
+We interpret this as the combined cost of frequent context switches and the added latency from performing work on the event loop of the reactive stack[^2].

 # Improvements